 ‘Easter Egger’ is a term used to describe any cross-breed chicken that is the result of crossing one or more blue/green egg-laying chickens.
 Easter Eggers are not a breed and therefore not recognized by the American Poultry Association.
 This means that they are usually excluded from poultry contests, shows and fairs.

-The Amaraucana is a legally recognized breed that lays green/blue eggs.
+The Amaraucana is a legally recognized breed that usually lays green/blue eggs.

 More About Easter Eggers vs Amaraucanas

 Easter Eggers are commonly gotten by crossing an Amaraucana with… whatever else the breeder fancies and some hatcheries/breeders have generations and generations of crossings.
 Since there are other blue/green egg laying chicken breeds out there, Amaraucanas do not have to be involved to create Easter Eggers.
-Some other good examples of green/blue egg-laying breeds include Legbars and Araucanas.
+However, they usually are, which is often why many Easter Eggers have the traditional Amaraucana beard and muffs.
+Some hatcheries create Easter Eggers by simply crossing 2 or more color variations of Amaraucanas… basically meaning the resulting EEs are Amaraucana… but with unpredictable feather colors and patterns.

 The diversity and almost randomness is part of what makes Easter Eggers fun… creating a true ‘Easter Egg’ effect.
 Though Easter Eggers oftentimes look nearly identical to Amaraucanas, they are not guaranteed to produce identical or even like offspring because they are mixed.

 Where they are sold, Easter Eggers are often labeled “Americanas” or another miss-spelled variation of “Amaraucana”.
 This accounts for a lot of the confusion associated with the Amaraucana and Easter Egger.
-True Amaraucanas are actually somewhat uncommon and often a little pricey.
+True Amaraucanas are actually somewhat uncommon and often pricier.
 However, Easter Eggers are commonly available at many Farm /Feed and Tractor Supply stores in Spring through Summer.

 Since any breed(s) can be used to create Easter Eggers, they really are like Easter eggs in themselves!
-Below are 2 Easter Egger hens that where created by crossing random breeds.
-(Crosses like this are oftentimes called ‘barnyard mixes’.
+In the gallery below, you’ll notice 2 Easter Egger hens that where created by crossing random breeds… possibly for multiple generation.
+Due to this, they may not look like the traditional EEs.
 I believe the Buff one is part Brahma and the Black one is part Silver Dorking.
 I am not sure which breed(s) they got their green egg-laying genes from… but they got them somehow.

 More About Easter Eggers’ Eggs